C4Q/AC3.2-Programmatic-Autolayout/README.md

 Since the <code>|</code> character indicates the edge of a super view in that axis, by placing the <code>|</code> on the direct right of the <code>blueView</code> on the vertical plane, we're pinning it to the bottom of its superview, <code>self.view</code>.
 <br><br>
-On the horizontal plane, adding the <code>|</code> character at the end results in pinning the view to the right edge of its superview.
+On the horizontal plane, keeping the <code>|</code> character at the front results in pinning the view to the left edge of its superview.
 <br><br>
-So taken together, we've pinned the bottom edge and right edge of the view, while preserving its size.
+So taken together, we've pinned the bottom edge and left edge of the view, while preserving its size.

 <br><br>
 </details>